 Phase 3 will synthesise the findings of Phases 1 and 2, including cross-site comparisons, leading to dissemination of results and recommendations.
 This will permit exploration of the reasons for any differences identified between England and the US as well as between English sites.
-It will also result in recommendations to reduce IV medication error rates across different hospital settings within England.
+We will hold workshops with NHS stakeholders, manufacturers, and patients to discuss our results and get feedback on best practices, further dissemination strategies and wider learning.
+This will result in recommendations to reduce IV medication error rates across different hospital settings within England.